arcanericky/golang-dev-docker-images/README.md

 ## Building

-Run the `create-images.sh` script to generate Docker images for [Alpine](https://alpinelinux.org/) and [Debian](https://www.debian.org/).
-This script requires at least one argument which is the base OS of the image.
-Currently this is limited to `alpine` and `debian`.
-Both images can be built using the single command:
+Run the `create-images.sh` script to generate Docker images for Linux only..
+This script requires a single argument, only `linux` is supported.

 ```
-./create-images.sh alpine debian
+./create-images.sh linux
 ```

 ## Using